gobolinux/Documentation/GoboLinux-GitHub-contributor-workflow.md

 Once the attribution is correctly set up and the changes have been double checked, it's time to run the `ContributeRecipe` script.

-The script has been designed such that all there is to the contribution process is to suply a name and a version to `ContributeRecipe`:
+The script has been designed such that all there is to the contribution process is to supply a name and a version to `ContributeRecipe`:

 ```
 # cd into /Data/Compile/Recipes if you haven't already
 sudo ContributeRecipe ExampleRecipe 0.0.1
 ```

-**NOTE:** Please ensure that you use a GitHub account where your name/alias and e-mail address has been added as a **verified GitHub identity** when using `ContributeRecipe`.
+NOTE: Please ensure that you use a GitHub account where your name/alias and e-mail address has been added as a verified GitHub identity when using `ContributeRecipe`.

 `ContributeRecipe` will prompt for your GitHub username and password a couple of times, do its magic and the end result will be a nice GoboLinux GitHub Pull Request which will hopefully get merged.